ravil-gasanov/ravil-gasanov.github.io/about.md

 permalink: /about/
 ---

-Primer Notes

-### More Information

-"Primer Notes" is a personal blog, where I share my notes on a range of topics, highlighting the most important concepts and ideas.
+**Primer Notes** is a personal blog, where I strive to share **useful knowledge** and **didactic stories**.

 More specifically, types of posts you may expect include:

-1. Explaining complex ideas in a clear and concise manner, while providing insight beyond the techincal boilerplate.
+1. Notes and summaries for technical textbooks and coursework.
+Subjects: computer science, software engineering, machine learning, statistics, etc.

-2. Concrete organizational systems and other actionable advice to improve productivity.
+2. Concrete organizational systems and actionable advice to improve productivity.

-3. "War Stories" putting some of the covered material in real-life context.
+3. "War Stories" illustrating valuable lessons in a real-life context.

 4. Occasionally, my thoughts on trending topics.